 Visit Google Drive with your browser, click on + New > File upload to upload the video.

-Step 2.
-Get the video shared link
+2. Get the video shareable link

-1. Click on the more icon next to the uploaded video.
+Click on the more icon next to the uploaded video.
+Then, choose Share > Copy link.

-Step 3.
-Upload to Figma and open without limit
+3. Upload to Figma and open without limit

 Results-Driven Ways to Break Google Messages Video Size Limit